* Bond yields touch higher after Tuesday’s hefty falls

 By Dhara Ranasinghe

-LONDON, June 19 (Reuters) - Euro zone bond yields crept up on Wednesday, with a degree of calm returning to markets a day after a surprise hint from ECB chief Mario Draghi of more stimulus triggered the biggest one-day fall in borrowing costs in years.
+LONDON, June 19 (Reuters) - Euro zone bond yields rose on Wednesday, with a degree of calm returning to markets a day after a surprise hint from ECB chief Mario Draghi of more stimulus triggered the biggest one-day fall in borrowing costs in years.

 A U.S. Federal Reserve rate decision later in the day provided another reason for bond investors to pause for thought.

-Ten-year bond yields across the bloc were 1-2 basis points higher in early trade - a mere blip in the scale of the moves seen on Tuesday after Draghi said policy would be eased again if inflation fails to accelerate.
+Ten-year bond yields across the bloc rose 3-5 basis points in what analysts described as a natural bounce after Tuesday’s aggressive market moves on Draghi’s comment that policy would be eased again if inflation failed to accelerate.

-Germany’s 10-year bond yields were a touch higher at minus 0.31%, having hit a record low at minus 0.33% on Tuesday when it fell almost 8 basis points - its biggest one-day fall since September 2016.
+Germany’s 10-year bond yield rose 3 basis points to minus 0.29%.
+On Tuesday, it hit a record low at minus 0.33% and posted its biggest one-day fall since September 2016.

-News that ECB policymakers were divided, with some feeling powerless, after Draghi’s comments at an ECB conference in Sintra, Portugal, had little impact on a bond market now positioned for more rate cuts from the ECB.
+News that ECB policymakers were divided, with some feeling powerless, after Draghi’s comments at an ECB conference in Sintra, Portugal, had little significant impact on a bond market positioned for more rate cuts.

-Trading in euro zone money market futures point to more than an 85% chance of a 10 bps rate cut at the ECB’s September meeting.
+Trading in euro zone money market futures point to a roughly 85% chance of a 10 bps rate cut at the ECB’s September meeting.
 A cut is fully priced in by October.

 Commerzbank expects the ECB to cut rates in July, having previously anticipated a move in the fourth quarter.